Federal Direct PLUS Loan for Graduate/Professional Students

 Up to the student's cost of attendance (less any other financial assistance the student may be receiving).

-4.248% origination fee for loans disbursed after October 1, 2018; deducted from the borrowed value prior to disbursement.
+4.236% origination fee for loans disbursed on or after October 1, 2019 and before Oct.1, 2020; deducted from the borrowed value prior to disbursement.

 Repayment of both principal and interest begins one month after you graduate or drop below half-time enrollment and generally extends over a 10-year period.
 You can apply for temporary deferment of payments if you become unemployed, experience economic hardship, or meet other approved criteria.
 There are different repayment plans for your federal loans, and you may choose one that best fits your circumstances.
 You may be able to estimate your monthly payment amounts using a Student Loan Calculator.